sanjok100/Adaptive-anomaly-detection-using-AI-ML-in-5G-IOT/README.md

 ## Overview

-This repository contains the source code, implementation files, and supporting materials developed for the master's thesis:
+This repository contains the source code and implementation files:

 **Adaptive Anomaly Detection and Prediction using Machine Learning in 5G-enabled IoT Systems**